 Healthcare professionals have been making great strides with data, both through patient care and technological advancements.
 While informatics improves patient care and patient information, and the Internet of Medical Things automates and augments patient data — time series analysis is found in chronic disease research.
 With time series analysis, chronic diseases, defined as diseases that last a year or more and require ongoing medical attention, can be tracked over time, as time is a major component of these diseases.
 In the same vein, time series analysis plays a crucial role in epidemic-scale research.

 For everyday healthcare, time series analysis is used to monitor a patient’s heart rate through an electrocardiogram (EKG) or even brain waves through an electroencephalogram (EEG).
 The devices record electrical signals coming from the brain or heart over a period of time, identifying abnormal activity that indicates a medical issue.

 3. Texas Rangers use data to identify sales opportunities

 Problem: Data analysis was not fast enough to make decisions days before game day.

 Solution: The Texas Rangers front-office team combined all their data sources so they quickly had a 360-degree view of the data.
-With advanced dashboards, sales and marketing teams used time series analysis and other data analytics strategies to quickly identify opportunities, especially related to forecasting against seasonal trends.
+The sales and marketing teams used time series analysis dashboards (and other data analytics strategies) to quickly identify opportunities, especially related to forecasting against seasonal trends.

 In one practical example, the sales team looked at up-to-date dashboards and realized that their projected sales for an upcoming game were lower than normal.
 About a week before the game, the marketing team strategized on how they could increase ticket sales.
 They developed a marketing strategy four days before game day, but they had time to create a promotional Father’s Day ticket offer to increase sales.